November 27, 2019

 Reading vertical tilt plates

 Vertical tilt plate allows reading in tilt plane A defined by the direction of pegs 1 and 3.
-The tiltmeter is aligned using alignment bars at ends of tiltmeter.
+The tiltmeter is aligned using alignment bars at the ends of the tiltmeter.

-Place “+” end of tiltmeter against peg 1, wait for reading to stabilize and record it.
+Place the “+” end of the tiltmeter against peg 1, wait for the reading to stabilize, and record it.
 Refer to figure 6.

 Repeat these steps three times to ensure that you have good repeatable readings.

 Repeat steps two to three times to ensure readings are repeatable.
-In theory, readings should be identical except for different sign (+/-).
+In theory, readings should be identical except for different signs (+/-).

-In practice, there is a difference up to 0.003 on Encardio Rite readout unit EDI-53UTM between two readings due to bias of sensor and small irregularities in tilt plate.
+In practice, there is a difference up to 0.003 on Encardio Rite readout unit EDI-53UTM between two readings due to bias of the sensor and small irregularities in the tilt plate.

 Taking tiltmeter readings in vertical plane

-Figure 5: Taking tiltmeter readings in vertical plane
+Figure 5: Taking tiltmeter readings in the vertical plane

 Tiltmeter – How to take Readings

-One is generally interested in finding change in tilt of a structure.
-To find change in tilt, subtract initial tilt from current tilt and convert result in degrees or displacement.
+One is generally interested in finding changes in the tilt of a structure.
+To find a change in tilt, subtract the initial tilt from the current tilt and convert the result into degrees or displacement.

 Displayed readings

-Encardio Rite readout unit Model EDI-53UTM display the readings in terms of sin (tilt angle).
+Encardio Rite readout unit Model EDI-53UTM displays the readings in terms of sin (tilt angle).

 Displayed readings = sin (A)